alienmtnez/smoke-child-theme/README.md

-# Smoke Chil Theme for Divi
+# Smoke Child Theme for Divi
 Smoke is blank Child Theme for Divi with Smoke Effect